 The fable came to mind after I painted the image, (I generally approach artwork in this way with the image being primary) but for this essay I will begin with the fable.

 First, the named describes a place to which we have seemingly no access, it is beyond us both in distance and conception, internally and without.
 In the story it is a distant enchanted place, the woodland fairyland, the mist strewn mountains, Ultima Thule etc… It is the place where happy endings end and spell-casting witches intrude.
 It is a place that signifies the boundary of our understanding and consequently it is a place of judgment – are we enough at the world's edge?
 Will we return ourselves?
-(I’m not sure that anyone does)
+(Does anyone?)

-I've been thinking, (quite flippantly), that attention is the first principle of organization. (for an individual anyhow) We can comprehend our position by objects like the sun or moon and by them we can organize and move ourselves.
+I've been subject to the quite flippant thought, that attention is the first principle of organization.
+We can comprehend our position by objects like the sun or moon and by them we can organize and move ourselves.
 We can travel relative to their direction, or celebrate in their cycles; they are foundational to the structure of our lives.

-Issues that begin to confront the valence of our understanding, the deep wood and vast oceans are insignificant in comparison to the impossible.
+Issues that begin to confront the valence of our understanding, the deep wood and vast oceans are insignificant in comparison to the impossible, which is ultimately invisible to us.
 If you shift your boundaries you shift what makes you.
-We are not only mostly water physically but from a wider perspective we behave like water does in many ways: we find our level, we carve out the environment around us with our movements, we are changing and changed with the shape of the world around us.
+We are not only mostly water physically but from another perspective we behave as water does: we find our level, we carve out the environment around us and we are changing and changed along the shape of the world around us.
 When we consider the world in this more arcane paradigm our options follow very different paths.
 In this context the limitations produce options, they allow for us to be creative agents.

 We are the product of our premises.